The following are additional configuration tasks to perform after you install ArcGIS Data Store and create a data store:

 Different types of data stores that you create when you install ArcGIS Data Store are used to store the data that populates some of the hosted feature layers in the ArcGIS Enterprise portal.
 For this to work, the GIS Server site with which you registered ArcGIS Data Store must be set as your portal's hosting server.
 If you have not already federated your GIS Server site with your portal and configured it as your portal's hosting server, do so now.

 Depending on your organization's requirements, there are other configuration steps you can perform when setting up a data store.

 Add a data store machine

 If you want your relational or tile cache data store to be highly available, add a standby machine.
 If the primary data store machine you created becomes unavailable (the server crashes or network connectivity is lost), your hosted feature and scene layers can access the data on the standby machine.

 To make a spatiotemporal big data store highly available, you can configure multiple additional spatiotemporal big data store machines.
 Keep in mind that an odd number of machines works best for spatiotemporal big data stores.

 Relational data store passwords are randomly generated when you install ArcGIS Data Store.
 If your site requires you to set your own passwords, change the passwords using the changepassword utility.

 ArcGIS Data Store is one part of your ArcGIS Enterprise deployment.
-It stores data output from tasks you perform in Portal for ArcGIS and ArcGIS Desktop clients, such as publishing web layers, running analysis tools, and archiving stream service data.
-Depending on which data store you created, you need to configure additional ArcGIS components.
+It stores data output from tasks you perform in the portal and other ArcGIS clients and apps.
+Depending on which data store (or stores) you created, you may need to configure additional ArcGIS components.
 See Apps and functionality that require ArcGIS Data Store for information on ArcGIS components that rely on ArcGIS Data Store and links to how you configure those components.

-See Apps and functionality that require ArcGIS Data Store for information on what portal members can do per data store type.
+See Apps and functionality that require ArcGIS Data Store for information on what each data store type allows members to do.